ansible/ansible/docs/docsite/rst/dev_guide/testing.rst

 Code Coverage Online
 ````````````````````

-`The online code coverage reports <https://codecov.io/gh/ansible/ansible>` are a good way to
+`The online code coverage reports <https://codecov.io/gh/ansible/ansible>` are a good way
-identify areas for testing improvement in Ansible.
-By following red colours you can drill down
+to identify areas for testing improvement in Ansible.
+By following red colors you can
-through the reports to find files which have no tests at all.
-Adding both integration and unit
+drill down through the reports to find files which have no tests at all.
+Adding both
-tests which show clearly how code should work, which verify important Ansible functions and which
+integration and unit tests which show clearly how code should work, verify important
-increase coverage in areas where there is none is a valuable way to help improve Ansible.
+Ansible functions and increase testing coverage in areas where there is none is a valuable
+way to help improve Ansible.

 The code coverage reports only cover the ``devel`` branch of Ansible where new feature
 development takes place.
 Pull requests and new code will be missing from the codecov.io